 1) As mentioned already, outdoor enthusiasts will love Achill.
 Some activities on offer include kite surfing, surfing, windsurfing, kayaking, canoeing, paddle boarding, fishing, golf, hiking, cliff walking, swimming, walking, cycling, horse-riding and plenty more.

 2) Awe-inspiring landscapes.
-Endless enormous cliffs, long stretches of golden sands, vast tracts of open land, all photobombed by the thousands of free-roaming sheep, make this place uniquely Irish.
+The monster cliffs of Minaun and Croaghaun, long stretches of golden sands, vast tracts of open land, all photobombed by the thousands of free-roaming sheep, make this place uniquely Irish.

 3) To fulfil that desire to escape the hectic world we live in today.
 Standing on top of a cliff at Achill Head will make you feel quite insignificant in Mother Nature’s eyes, but that’s a good thing.
 We all know how important it is to get away from the rat-race, and Achill offers this sense of freedom and clarity in spades.